Equity capital markets in Brazil: regulatory overview

 Procedure for a primary listing

-A primary listing has three main steps in which the issuer must:
+A primary listing has three main steps.
+The issuer must:

-Request registration with the CVM in one of the permitted categories (class A or B), if the issuer is not a publicly-held company.
+Request registration with the CVM (category A), if the issuer is not a publicly-held company or is a publicly-held category B company.

 Request the CVM to register the offering.